meyayl/docker-matrix-bootstrap/README.md

 It is specificly designed to work on a Synology NAS.

 ## Precondition
-The script expects a (Lets Encrypt) certificate registered to the `SYNAPSE_SERVER_NAME` in Synology's certificate manager.
+The script expects (Let's Encrypt) certificates registered in Synology's certificate manager for:
+- `SYNAPSE_SERVER_NAME`
+- `ELEMENT_SERVER_NAME` (if ELEMENT_ENABLED=yes)

+It will detect certificates either registered to a sub domain or wildcard domain.
+Make sure to have seperate sub domains for Synapse and Element, as running them using the same sub domain is a potential security risk.

 ## How to use
 1. clone git project